-- LONGER OPTION (30-90 mins): Complete a Power Map to visualize all of the players in an issue: how much influence do they have, and how much do they support/oppose your position?
+- LONG OPTION (30-90 minutes): Complete a Power Map to visualize all of the players in an issue.
+How much influence do they have?
+How much do they support/oppose your position?

 Building a Critical Path

-It’s clear that your end goal is for Backwards University administration to take sexual assault more seriously.
-But how do we do that?
-What are we actually asking people to do to achieve this change?
-We figure this out by building a critical path – the blueprint of your campaign.
+Once you have a clear goal established, what will you actually ask people to do to achieve this change?
+We can figure this out by building our critical path, which serves as the blueprint of your campaign.

 Selecting your Actions

-Rally Starter let’s you easily create different actions to change the balance of power and influence the Decision-Maker!
-Here’s how you could take advantage of these actions for our example:
+Rally Starter lets you easily create different actions to change the balance of power and influence of the Decision-Maker!

-SOCIAL MEDIA: Word-of-web is the new word-of-mouth, but you can reach thousands of people in a few moments.
-Use social media to motivate and urge your fellow students to take action, recruit more allies, gain publicity, and organize your on the ground actions!
+SOCIAL MEDIA: Word-of-web is the new word-of-mouth, you can reach thousands of people in a few moments.
+Use social media to motivate and urge fellow supporters to take actions, recruit more allies in your fight, gain publicity, and organize on the ground actions.

-BOYCOTT: While boycotts are challenging to organize, they can be incredibly effective in the right circumstances.
-In this example, a boycott of Saturday’s football game is a powerful way to demonstrate urgency and hit the university’s Decision-Makers where it hurts the most – their pocketbook.
+BOYCOTT: While boycotts are challenging to organize, they can be incredibly effective in the right circumstances, allowing supporters to hit decision-makers' bottom line.

 Make a list of all of the actions that would help influence your campaign’s Decision-Makers.
-And jot down some notes about what what you would include in your phone script and email copy – you’ll include these in your Rally to make it as easy as possible for supporters to take action!
+And jot down some notes about what you would include in your phone script and email copy-- you’ll include these in your Rally to make it as easy as possible for supporters to take action!